 Cervical cancer is one of the most preventable and curable of all cancers.
-Having a Pap test every two years can reduce the risk of being diagnosed with cervical cancer by up to 96 per cent, yet only 51.9 per cent of eligible women in the South Western Sydney area are having a pap test regularly.
+Having a Cervical Screening Test every five years can reduce the risk of being diagnosed with cervical cancer by up to 96 per cent, yet only 51.9 per cent of eligible women in the South Western Sydney area are having a pap test regularly.

-It is recommended that all women aged 18-69 years of age who have ever been sexually active, should have a pap smear every two years, even if they have received the HPV vaccine.
+It is recommended that all women aged 25-74 years of age who have ever been sexually active, should have a Cervical Screening Test every five years, even if they have received the HPV vaccine.